pradeepvemulakonda/JMeter-Charts/README.md

 The front end is built using Angularjs and uses REST API to communicate with the Nodejs application in the backend.

-Current State of application only has a sample REST server and a A driver to access data from a MongoDB store.
+A REST server is created to accept *.jtl files and use an existing xsl stylesheet to populate data in mongodb.
+This data will be used to display charts in the frontend /html page.